 In Fiscal Year 2011-2012 the City of Patterson completed construction of the Downtown Infrastructure project (specific project scope details are outlined in the Summary of CDBG Program Accomplishments City of Patterson Section of this document).
-This project will be completed in the first quarter of Fiscal Year 2011-2012.

 AFFORDABLE HOUSING: To increase and maintain the supply of affordable housing.